bluesillybeard/Box2D.zig/readme.md

 ## TODO
 - Compare performance between compiling with cmake+clang and zig (in theory it should be identical, since they are both ultimately LLVM+clang)
+    - My only worry is with simd
 - Work on the actual binding
     - Move structs out of native and convert functions like `worldIsValid` to use the Zig "OOP-like" syntax: `world.isValid` (Stage 3)
     - add generics and stuff where reasonable (Stage 4)
         - Since box2d can't do comptime verification stuff directly, and adding comptime type checking would be annoying and limiting, maybe wrap the context types in a special box that checks to make sure it matches at runtime.
     - Copy and tweak inline documentation from Box2D
+- Once the actual binding is in a good state, get this added to the Box2D bindings list.

 ## Update checklist
 When we update the Box2D version, we need to do this set of steps: